pavanmadyalkar/AskMyDoc-AI-Bot/README.md

 ## 🧠 Project Overview

-This project demonstrates a **Question Answering (QA) bot** that intelligently responds to user queries based on the content of uploaded PDF documents.
+This project demonstrates a **Question Answering (QA) bot** that intelligently responds to user queries based on the content of uploaded documents.
 It uses **LangChain**, **IBM watsonx.ai**, and **Gradio** to build an interactive assistant capable of parsing and understanding complex documents like legal papers, technical manuals, and research articles.

 ### ✅ Key Features